Russia's 'floating Chernobyl' nuclear plant begins voyage north

 It is equipped with two pressurized water reactors — a version of naval reactors used by Russia's atomic icebreakers, Dmitry Alekseyenko, the deputy head of floating nuclear power plant construction and operation, told NBC News.

-But the design of the naval reactors have been modified, he said, in order for the reactor to power operations on land.
+But the design of the naval reactors has been modified, he said, in order for the reactor to power operations on land.

 Unlike a ship, the Lomonosov cannot move anywhere on its own, lacking a propulsion system, and instead requires tugboats to guide it.